Cheapest Internet Plans

 Cheap internet plans under $50/mo.

-You’ll find many cheap internet plans around the country for under $50/mo.
+You’ll find many cheap, fast internet plans around the country for under $50/mo.
 Among those plans are a few types of internet connections: cable, DSL, fiber, and satellite.

-Cable internet plans are generally the cheapest option, but if you’ve just moved to a rural area, satellite internet might be the only provider available.
+Cable internet plans are generally the cheapest option, but if you’ve just moved to a rural area, satellite internet might be the only internet option available.
+For those areas where satellite is the only option, there may be issues getting the speeds needed.
+However, depending on your location, you may be able to either boost your speeds or find public places that offer free internet use.

-There are many ways you can avoid overpaying for internet.
-Some of these ideas are no brainers, while others require a little more strategy.
+There are many ways you can avoid overpaying for the internet.
+Some of these ideas are no-brainers, while others require a little more strategy.

 - Only pay for the speed you need: If you’re not paying attention to the details of your internet plan, you may pay more for a faster plan than you need.
 Most providers offer scenarios for each internet plan, depending on speed.
 For example, AT&T’s Internet 100 Plan is best if you’re interested in online shopping and browsing.